 “Right.
 Berger won’t loan me no worms,” he said.

 “No chance,” I said.

 "Sure.
 Okay."
 Hoover’s head dropped a notch and he waded back to shore.

 “All right.
 Wait a second Hoover.
 You can borrow a Rooster Tail.
 Don’t lose it,” I said.

 Hoover happily waded back and plucked the lure from my hand.

 There, Wedged between his front teeth, was the shell from a kernel of corn.

 “Damn it Hoover.
 You ate your bait!
 Bring my spinner back here, you slob,” I yelled.

-“Don’t worry, I won’t lose it,” he yelled back as he climbed the bank, and then scurried down the path.
+“Don’t worry, I won’t lose it,” he yelled, climbed the bank, then scurried up the path.

 “You pain in the ass!”
 I yelled.